 No one knows your kid better than you.
-You know how to distract them; their favourite toys, stuffed animals, bed-time buddies, games, and so on.
+You know how to distract them; their favorite toys, stuffed animals, bed-time buddies, games, and so on.
 Fill your bag with games, snacks, wet wipes, extra clothes, and medicines.
 Be prepared for the unexpected and it will keep you relaxed through the flight.

 - Flying from an early age

 Try not to delay flying with your child, it may only worsen with time.
 Prepare your children to fly from an early age.
 With time, they will get more familiar with the flight procedure, what to expect, and how to conduct themselves on the plane.
 Prepare yourself mentally for crying toddlers especially during take-off and landing.
-Babies’ ears are a lot more sensitive to changes in air pressure so give them something to suckle on, like a pacifier; this will help relieve the pressure.
+Babies’ ears are a lot more sensitive to changes in air pressure so give them something to suckle on, as a pacifier; this will help relieve the pressure.

-- Organize and settle on boarding
+- Organize and settle onboarding